HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/FlexForm_Properties.md

 10.  bottom-top style1 - The constant value is 9.
 It specifies that the form must _shrink_ from the bottom towards the top.
 11.  top down - The constant value is 10.
 It specifies that the form must _slide-in_ from the top and proceed towards the bottom.

+{% highlight VoltMx %}
-{% highlight voltMx %}//sample code to set inTransitionConfig with the option bottom-top. rm.inTransitionConfig = {
+//sample code to set inTransitionConfig with the option bottom-top. rm.inTransitionConfig = {
     formAnimation: 1
 };
 {% endhighlight %}

-Following are the properties available for Windows:
+### Following are the properties available for Windows:

 **transitionMode:** Specifies the direction from which the From is displayed.
 The available options are: